adevur/docker-easy-samba/docs/DOCUMENTATION.md

 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

 13) `[ERROR] 'smbd' terminated for unknown reasons.`: this error occurs if process `/usr/sbin/smbd` has suddenly exited.
 If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

+14) `[ERROR] it's not been possible to clean up existing users.`: this error occurs if `easy-samba` has not been able to clean up existing users during startup phase.
+This error has been added in version `1.2.0` of `easy-samba`.
+If you get this error, you should probably open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

 ## how easy-samba works